rayvburn/tiago_social_robot/tiago_social_navigation/README.md

 ### `costmap_converter` parameters
 - `costmap_converter_plugin` (observations are related to default parameter configurations)
-    - `CostmapToPolygonsDBSMCCH`: produces a lot of obstacles (separate object) which affects `HuBeRo` traj. generation performance
+    - `CostmapToPolygonsDBSMCCH`: produces a lot of obstacles (separate object) which affects `HUMAP`'s traj. generation performance
     - `CostmapToPolygonsDBSConcaveHull`: produces moderate amount of obstacles but ignore a lot of single points that are obstacles; in the end makes traversing through corners harder
     - `CostmapToLinesDBSRANSAC`: produces massive amount of obstacles
     - `CostmapToLinesDBSMCCH`: produces approximately 3x more obstacles than `DBSRANSAC`